 2. Mitsubishi Chemical’s Voluntary Initiatives

-As part of its GPS activities, the MCC Group evaluates the risks of its chemical products, compiles the results as GPS Safety Summaries,11 and publishes these summaries via a portal page (available in Japanese only) on the MCC website as well as on the ICCA website.
+As part of its GPS5 activities, the MCC Group evaluates the risks of its chemical products, compiles the results as GPS Safety Summaries,6 and publishes these summaries via a portal page (available in Japanese only) on the MCC website.

 Furthermore, to prevent the theft and/or abuse of chemicals, MCC has established its own list of MCC specified chemicals, which includes voluntarily designated substances in addition to legally designated or restricted substances.
 We have established safety management guidelines for managing these substances at plants and laboratories, during logistics operations and during transfer to customers.
 In this way, we are working to reinforce the management of such substances.

-We use comprehensive chemicals management systems (for example, K-Mates12), to support our expert staff in the proper provision of information to customers and supply chain operators as well as management based on the most up-to-date information related to chemicals management.
+MCC has adopted comprehensive chemicals management systems (for example, K-Mates7), to support our expert staff in the proper provision of information to customers throughout supply chains in and outside Japan as well as management based on the most up-to-date information related to chemicals management.

 In-House Chemicals Management Training

-In addition to basic chemicals management education, MCC hosts the Chemicals Management Seminar on a monthly basis at MCC Group headquarters.
+In addition to basic chemicals management education, MCC hosts the Chemicals Management Seminar (“PS Seminar”) on a monthly basis at MCC Group headquarters.
 This seminar serves to teach Group company employees about increasingly stringent regulations in and outside Japan and how to address them.
 In fiscal 2019, we used an online meeting system to enable remote participation, including for employees working from home, and a total of 691 employees participated.
 In particular, we conducted e-learning about the Poisonous and Deleterious Substances Control Law and laws related to pharmacological agents to prevent compliance violations due to inadequate understanding to the law, in which a total of 3,939 employees participated.